 It was love at first sight when I set my eyes on this property.
 I remember the date so well: 29 November 2016.
 My Dad and I went to view a house that was for sale in Meladeia, a small village of 20 inhabitants down the road from Dad’s birthplace.
 I originally come from Steni, a little village close to Meladeia, where I used to spend happy, carefree childhood summers with my ‘yiayia’ (grandmother).
-My husband and I were looking for our own property there for some time

 On the photos this house looked beautiful,… in real life it was absolutely perfect.
 Every time I arrive at this small piece of heaven, I am captivated by the beauty of the untouched countryside, the open friendliness of the locals, the absolute peace and tranquility, the breathtaking views and sunsets.
 The balcony views of the private swimming pool take my breath away.
 Every time I feel exactly the same as that first time, and every time I know instinctively we have made the right choice.
-I’m at home.

 Our 2 bed beautiful home is the perfect retreat: warm & cosy and with all the amenities you would want and with additional touches that you do not expect!
-In fact, it is our holiday home so it is furnished with exactly what we need and enjoy.
+In fact, it is furnished with exactly what we would need and enjoy.
 Away from the hustle and bustle, but not overlooked, it is secluded but near to everything you might wish for.
 Whether you are up to exploring and discovering or lazing and relaxing, you are just a short drive away.
 Easily accessible to the beautiful Latsi Harbour or the Akamas Peninsula and at the same time to the enchanting pine-scented Paphos Forest.
 A short 15 minutes drive to either location, depending on which direction you decide to set off.

 Exceptionally peaceful and ideal for 2 couples (each bedroom with private facilities), small families or couples that just want their own space for a while.